 Here is what to do after you have learned the basics of Kubernetes: https://www.youtube.com/watch?v=I82BIo84dsQ

 If you want to easily setup a continuous Integration pipeline into Azure, this is the thing for you.
 In a few clicks, you can pick a language and target environment and Azure will setup all the integration.
 If nothing else, it works great for quickly setting up a demo environment! https://azure.microsoft.com/en-us/features/devops-projects/

-Here is a sample and app that you can deploy azure: https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app
+Here is a simple sample app that you can deploy azure kubernetes service: https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app

 Trend Micro just introduced a set of security tools for Kubernetes and integrates with Azure, Google and AWS.
 It’s designed to scan images during your DevOps pipeline and more.
 Check it out here: https://containerjournal.com/2019/04/15/trend-micro-advances-devsecops-via-kubernetes-integration/amp/